It is easy to get from Athens to Hydra. This gorgeous Saronic island sits less than 90 minutes off the coast of Greece’s capital city.

 The only way to reach Hydra is by taking the ferry.
 However you have a couple of options as to how you can do that.

 You can either opt to take a Saronic Gulf tour like this one that sails around several islands in one or two days and gives you a limited amount of time in each one.
 Alternatively, if you wish to travel independently and potentially stay overnight, you can board a ferry from Piraeus.

 There are several ferry ports in the Athens vicinity.
 However all ferries from Athens to Hydra depart from Piraeus.
 This is easily accessible via metro or the X96 bus from central Athens.

 Numerous boat companies operate throughout Greece.
 Hellenic Seaways are the provider that operates in the Saronic region and serves the Athens to Hydra route.

 There are two main boat types available: the Flying Cat 6 high speed catamaran and the Flying Dolphin “fast boat”.
 The speed varies slightly between the two boats.
 The Flying Cat 6 has a max speed of 28 knots and the Flying Dolphin has a max speed of 35 knots.

 Purchasing Athens to Hydra Ferry Tickets

 It is possible to purchase your ferry tickets to Hydra online or in person at the Piraeus port ticket office.
-If you choose to buy your tickets online, you should do so via the Hellenic Seaways website directly.
-Other ferry booking sites tend to charge more as they take a commission from each booking.
+If you choose to buy your tickets online, you can do so via Ferryscanner.

 Athens to Hydra ferry schedules vary substantially depending on the season.
 In the spring and summer months, there are often several services operating per day.
 In the winter, there is at least one boat (usually the Flying Dolphin) serving the route.